 Upon obtaining actionable evidence, the registry operator must promptly take appropriate mitigation action(s) that are reasonably necessary to contribute to stopping, or otherwise disrupting, the domain name from being used for DNS Abuse.
 To determine the appropriate actions, the registry operator will consider the specific circumstances of the case, which may include balancing the scope of the harm and victimization caused by the DNS Abuse against the possibility of associated collateral damage.
 The importance of collateral damage in the situation of compromised domains described above for registrars applies equally to registries.

 The registry operator will also consider whether it, the sponsoring registrar, and/or another party are the best-equipped parties to review and take the appropriate, proportionate mitigation actions.
 For example, for a single Registered Name being used for DNS Abuse, the registrar may be best placed to review and address the DNS Abuse with its customer.
 Similarly, in the case of compromised systems, the Registered Name Holder or the hosting provider that maintains administrative access to affected systems may be better able to address the issues, and the registry operator should refer these to the registrar first, as suspending the domain by applying either clientHold or serverHold can cause collateral damage on benign or legitimate content.
-On the other hand, the registry operator may be the best party to address large-scale threats that span many Registered Name Holders or registrars, such as domain-generating algorithms used to propagate botnets.
+On the other hand, the registry operator may be the best party to address large-scale threats that span many Registered Name Holders or registrars, such as domain-generating algorithms used to propagate botnets, or in cases where the registrar or other parties in the ecosystem are unresponsive or otherwise do not act to mitigate or disrupt the identified DNS Abuse.

 The mitigation actions promptly taken must be reasonably necessary to achieve one of the following outcomes: contributing to stopping or disrupting the Registered Name from being used for DNS Abuse.
 At a minimum, the registry operator must: